 Are you a natural-born leader and looking for a course that will open doors in variety of employment roles within business?

-Our Management degree is designed to create options for students who are interested in becoming a business leader.
-Through detailed theory and hands-on experience, it will build important skills to allow you to lead in many areas of enterprise, from people management to finance and everything in-between.
+Our Management course is designed to create options for students who are interested in becoming a leader in the world of business.
+Through detailed theory and hands-on experience, it will build the essential skills that employers expect from graduates who are made at KBS; allowing you to lead in many areas of enterprise, from people management to business analytics and everything in-between.

 You will graduate as a confident business leader who isn’t shy about taking on the complexities of problem solving and decision making at a high level.
 Your career is kick-started further by being eligible to gain the Chartered Management Institute’s (CMI) Level 5 Professional Certificate in Management and Leadership at the end of your course.

 Taking a Year in Industry, supported by a dedicated team, you also gain invaluable experience from a wide-ranging list of sectors, in a year-long placement.

 Management at Kent teaches you how to be an effective leader across a wide variety of organisational areas.
 You’ll gain a strong understanding of management and related functions, such as ethics and sustainability, marketing, financial management, HR management, entrepreneurship, and project management alongside capstone modules that will help you prepare for roles in the innovative world of organisations.